fdegir/infra-workshop/bifrost/README.md

 virsh dominfo compute00
 ```

-In order for the workshop to be realistic, the machine power control
+In order for the workshop to be realistic, the machine remote control
-will be done over IPMI instead of virsh even though we are working
+will be done over IPMI with the help of Virtual BMC (vbmc) instead of
-with VMs using Virtual BMC (vbmc).
-[6] [7]
+virsh even though we are working with VMs.
+[6][7]

 vbmc is a utility created by OpenStack community to control VMs
 using IPMI commands, simulating Baseboard Management Controller (BMC).